There are 10 actions to take on how to improve as an engineer. With the improvements including technical, business, and customer skills.

 #1 Understand what your customer wants

-- Use your experience to review the completeness of the project’s scope.
-Then ask questions if necessary.
+- Use your experience to review the completeness of project scopes and ask questions if necessary

 #2 Improve your communication skills

 Being an engineer isn’t a pass to have horrible social skills.
 You need to be able to properly speak and write.
 Otherwise, your colleagues and customers may not take you seriously.

-I can’t count how many times I’ve worked with an engineer who spoke to me like a monotone robot.
+I can’t count how many times I’ve worked with introverted engineers who spoke to me like robots.
 To top it off, I had to pull words out of their mouths.
 This makes it uncomfortable for everyone.

 - Know where to search to find the latest information in your industry

-- Learn how to manage your time to constantly learn
+- Learn how to manage your time to fit studying into your schedule

 - Gain the ability to cut out distractions to optimize learning sessions